LunarLite/GithubVisualisation/README.md

 For now, the type of chart is unsure.
 ![growth analysis addition](https://github.com/LunarLite/GithubVisualisation/blob/master/Sketches/Screen_growth_analysis_addition.png?raw=true)

 Underneath the SVG there will be a horizontal slider.
-This slider will dictate which momen of the repositories history you are watching, allowing the user to view actual changes and growth over time.
+This slider will dictate which moment of the repositories history you are watching, allowing the user to view actual changes and growth over time.